|

 The interpreter can also be used from the command line

-for users who are familiar with the usage of a command
+are familiar with the usage of a command line and need

-other program.
-The usage of the command line program is
+usage of the command line program is as follows:

 Usage: spbicl <command> [file] [frequency]